computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 * Be able to apply problem solving skills to formalize general problem statements into precise algorithmic solutions
 * Become proficient programmers
-* Demonstrate an understanding of the interplay between theory and practice demonstrate adequate competency in theory, systems, and applications, the three main areas of the computer science curriculum.
+* Demonstrate an understanding of the interplay between theory and practice
+* Demonstrate adequate competency in theory, systems, and applications, the three main areas of the computer science curriculum.
 * Have a broad exposure to computer systems.
 * Have experience conducting research and completing large projects; often such projects will require a team effort.
 * Be able to apply the computational and algorithmic problem solving skills learned in computer science across many disciplines.